 The LGBTQ+ community has experienced restrictions and barriers in workplaces due to gender identity, sexual orientation, and gender expression.
-There is a notable fear of rights being rescinded and this community works diligently to advocate for inclusivity in work and academic settings.
-The Career Center is dedicated to helping you identify companies and institutions that honor your identities in practices and policies.
+There is a notable fear of rights being rescinded and this community works diligently to advocate for inclusivity within work and academic settings.
+Berkeley Career Engagement is dedicated to helping you identify companies and institutions that honor your identities in organizational practices and policies.

 Campus Community Resources